sirine-chahma/pyntrinio/CONDUCT.md

 ## Introduction

-In the interest of fostering an open and welcoming environment, we as contributors of this MDS project pledge to making participation in our project a harassment-free experience for everyone, regardless of age, body, size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors of this MDS project pledge to making participation in our project a harassment-free experience, regardless of age, body, size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
 All participants in this project are expected to show respect and courtesy to others.